 Homemade bleach solutions usually contain just bleach and water.
 There are recipes that recommend a ratio as little as 1 part bleach to 4.5 parts water.
 Other sources recommend a mixture as strong as 50% bleach to 50% water.
 Commercial firms use a solution that is 10 – 12% bleach to water but remember they most likely are using commercial grade bleach, not the household bleach purchased in grocery stores.

 A final ingredient to be considered when preparing your cleaning solution is the addition of dish soap.
 The addition of dish soap is controversial because the addition of dish soap that contains ammonia to undiluted bleach causes toxic gases that can be very dangerous to your health.
-That leaves two choices; either add dish soap that does NOT contain ammonia or, when adding dish soap, dilute the bleach with water first and then add the dish soap.
+Therefore it is advisable to add dish soap that does NOT contain any ammonia whatsoever.

 Once you have your cleaning solution mixed the next step is to apply the solution to the affected areas.
 Before spraying anything on the roof, it would be wise to water down any hedges, bushes or tress located directly under the area where you will be spraying.
 Watering down these plants, the plants whose growth you want to promote as opposed to the plants on the roof you’re hoping to eliminate, will dilute any accidental overspray of the cleaning solution you’re applying on the roof.